MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-network-topology.md

    Diagram of Figure 7, which shows the cross-region connections between ExpressRoute Gateways and Azure VMware Solution-managed ExpressRoute circuits must be removed to avoid cross-region propagation of the default route.
 :::image-end:::

-*Figure 7: This reference scenario shows which cross-region connections between ExpressRoute gateways and Azure VMware Solution-managed ExpressRoute circuits you must remove to avoid cross-region propagation of the default route.*
+*Figure 7: This reference scenario shows the cross-region connections between ExpressRoute gateways and ExpressRoute circuits managed by Azure VMware Solution that you must remove to prevent cross-region propagation of the default route.*

 Removing the Azure VMware Solution cross-region ExpressRoute connections achieves the goal of injecting, in each private cloud, a default route to forward internet-bound connections to the Azure internet edge in the local region.